nilportugues/php-sql-query-builder/README.md

 <a name="block4.5"></a>
 ### 4.5.
 Columns as SELECT statements [↑](#index_block)

 Sometimes, a column needs to be set as a column.
-SQL QueryInterface Builder got you covered on this one too!
+SQL Query Builder got you covered on this one too!
 Check the example below.

 #### Usage:
 ```php